Appraisals vs. Valuations What Is the Difference?

 Includes:

-• An approximate value based on current market trends.
+An approximate value based on current market reports and trends

 Examples of When You Need a Valuation

-• Preliminary Assessments: This is used to decide whether a formal appraisal is necessary.
+Preliminary Assessments: To decide whether a formal appraisal is necessary

-• Market Insights: This is for understanding how an item fits into your overall investment portfolio.
+Market Insights: This is for understanding how an item fits into your investment portfolio

 Keith Haring, Untitled, (1982).